 Principle 6: Institutional investors should have a clear policy on voting and disclosure of voting activity.

-Manifest encourages investors to vote on an informed basis taking a balanced view of all relevant factors and policy issues.
+Minerva encourages investors to vote on an informed basis taking a balanced view of all relevant factors and policy issues.
 We are concerned that increased public expectations about levels of shareholder involvement may encourage some shareholders to “robo-vote”.
 By which we mean prioritising the dispatch of bulk voting instructions, sometimes to meet unrealistic deadlines imposed by intermediaries, over quality of decision-making.
 We believe that this can have a harmful dilution effect such that those shareholders taking an informed view may see their views, as expressed through the ballot, over-ridden by automatic “tick the box” votes.

 Customised Stewardship Monitoring